 - A credible business idea

-Rules are quite tough for entrepreneurs outside of the EU.
-Your business idea will go through examination where the German government will decite if you can open a company in Germany and therefore receive a residence permit or not.
+Rules are pretty tough for entrepreneurs outside of the EU.
+Your business idea will go through examinations.
+The German government will decite if a foreigner can open a company and, therefore, receive a residence permit.